 None of these most valuable forms of real wealth find any place on corporate balance sheets or in our calculations of Gross Domestic Product.
 Therefore, they rarely receive explicit consideration in most institutional resource allocation decisions.
-This is why we so often make decisions as a society we believe will make us richer that in fact diminish our real well-being.
+This is why we so often make decisions as a society we believe will make us richer, yet diminish our real well-being.

-Modern societies have come to confuse money, a mere number, with the things of real value that it will buy.
-The result is a kind of enchantment that leads to accept the illusion that money itself is wealth and that the pursuit of monetary gain at the expense of the health and well-being of people, community, and nature creates real value.
+Modern societies confuse money, a mere number, with the things of real value that money will buy.
+Under the spell of this enchantment, money itself becomes the object of our desire.
+We pursue monetary gain in disregard of the impact on real value—such as the health and well-being of people, community, and nature.

-Meanwhile corporations are outsourcing jobs, pushing down wages, and foreclosing on the underwater properties of small borrowers.
-The bankers become richer as workers, the unemployed, and the disabled fall ever further into debt.
+Meanwhile the corporations these same bankers control, are outsourcing jobs, pushing down wages, and foreclosing on the underwater properties of small borrowers.
+The bankers become richer.
+Workers, the unemployed, and the disabled fall ever further into debt.
 Prison and homeless populations grow.